JordanMarr/FSharp.SystemCommandLine/README.md

     }
 ```

-## Changing System.CommandLine Pipeline Defaults
+## Customizing the Default Pipeline

 System.CommandLine has a `CommandLineBuilder` that allows the user to customize various behaviors.
-FSharp.SystemCommandLine is configured to use built-in defaults (`CommandLineBuilder().UseDefaults()`), but you can easily override them should the need arise via the `usePipeline` custom operation which gives you access to the `CommandLineBuilder`.
+FSharp.SystemCommandLine is configured to use built-in defaults (via `CommandLineBuilder().UseDefaults()`), but you can easily override them should the need arise via the `usePipeline` custom operation which gives you access to the `CommandLineBuilder`.

 For example, the default behavior intercepts input strings that start with a "@" character via the "TryReplaceToken" feature.
 This will cause an issue if you need to accept input that starts with "@".
 Fortunately, you can disable this via `usePipeline`: